collamaf/SimOlmio/README.md

 - Add real collimator geometry for STEAK case
 - Add condition on steppingAction to differentiate case (w/ w/o detectors) optimizing time and file size.

+2021.01.13 by collamaf
+- Add new source option (5) to directly generate the 80kev photon from Ho decay.

 ## TO DO's